CORONAVIRUS (COVID-19) UPDATES

 Thank you for your support in ensuring pupils are kept safe, well and able to learn at home during this unprecedented time with the Coronavirus outbreak.
 As a school, we are hugely appreciative of how our community has come together to support one another.

-Below you will find all our communication to parents relating to this matter.
-This page will be continually updated with all our letters so please do keep checking for updates.
-Additionally, you can contact the school via telephone or email should you have a specific question, or matter, you would like to discuss.
+Below you will find information relating to this matter.
+This page will be continually updated as the situation changes so please do keep checking for updates.
+Additionally, you can contact the school via telephone on 020 8854 4785 or email email@example.com should you have a specific question, or matter, you would like to discuss.

 COVID-19 Useful Information